#94 TRENDING IN Politics 🔥

 But, a group of individuals who have long been speaking over their concern with A.I. are teachers.

-Teachers all over social media have been lamenting over students using A.I., primarily ChatGPT, to write their essays, provide them answers to their homework, etc. It has gotten to the point where many school rubrics have to tackle the topic head on.
-Teachers have had to worry about ChatGPT in the classrooms for years at this point, will they now have to worry about DeepSeek too?
+Teachers all over social media have been lamenting over students using A.I., specifically ChatGPT.
+Some students have allegedly used it to write their essays, provide them answers to their homework, etc. It has gotten to the point where many school rubrics have to tackle the topic head on in their rubrics.
+Teachers have had to worry about ChatGPT in the classrooms for years at this point.
+Will they now have to worry about DeepSeek too?

 These aren't the only concerns surrounding the chat bot, though.